design-rrr/nymrank/README.md

 The app will:
 1. Fetch profiles (kind 0) for all ranked users (daily refresh)
-2. Check activity (any event authored by ranked users) for staleness display (7-day refresh)
+2. Check for activity to update LastSeen display (7-day refresh)
 3. Start the web UI on http://localhost:3000

 ## Features